A Minimal Formulation of Session Types: The Sessions of Trios in Concert: Introduction

-Adopting minimal session types entails dispensing with sequencing, which is arguably the most distinctive feature of session types.
-While this may appear as a far too drastic restriction, it turns out that it is not: we show that for every process $P$ typable under standard (non minimal) session types, there is a \emph{decomposition} of $P$, denoted $\D{P}$, a process that codifies the sequencing information given by the session types (protocols) of $P$ using additional synchronizations, extracted from its protocols. \Cref{f:idea} illustrates the key idea of the decomposition using the process $P$ and session type $S$ motivated above.
-Because $P$ contains three actions in sequence (as stipulated by $S$), its decomposition $\D{P}$ consists of three processes in parallel---each of them implementing one action of $P$---as well as of mechanisms for orchestrating these parallel processes: the synchronizations on names $c_2, \ldots, c_5$ ensure that the sequencing in $P$ is preserved and that received names are properly propagated.
-These three parallel processes are typable with minimal session types (in the figure, they are given below each process), which are obtained by suitably ``slicing'' $S$.
+Leveraging the economical formulation and expressivity of \HO, we investigate whether the limited use of sequencing in minimal session types is a too drastic restriction.
+It turns out that it is not: we show that for every \HO process $P$ typable under standard session types, there is a \emph{decomposition} of $P$, denoted $\D{P}$, a process that codifies the sequencing information given by the session types (protocols) of $P$ using additional synchronizations. \Cref{f:idea} illustrates the key idea using the process $P$ and session type $S$ motivated above.
+Because $P$ contains three actions in sequence (as specified by $S$), its decomposition $\D{P}$ consists of three processes in parallel---each implementing a single action of $P$---as well as of orchestration mechanisms between them: the synchronizations on names $c_2, \ldots, c_5$ ensure that the sequencing in $P$ is preserved and that received names are properly propagated.
+These three parallel processes are typable with minimal session types, which are obtained by ``slicing'' $S$ (in the figure, these types appear below each process).

-Our main finding is that $\D{P}$ satisfies two important properties: first, it is well-typed using minimal session types (\emph{static correctness}); second, it is behaviorally equivalent to $P$ (\emph{dynamic correctness}).
-These properties ensure that having sequencing in both types and processes is convenient but \emph{redundant}: only sequencing at the level of processes is truly indispensable.
+The definition of $\D{P}$ is interesting on its own, as it draws inspiration from a known result by Parrow, who showed that any \emph{untyped} $\pi$-calculus process can be decomposed as a collection of \emph{trios}, i.e., processes with exactly three nested prefixes~\cite{DBLP:conf/birthday/Parrow00}.
+As already mentioned, \HO is a higher-order language and so is different from the (untyped, first-order) $\pi$-calculus considered by Parrow.
+Indeed, as we will see, several aspects of our decomposition (and of its properties) take advantage of the higher-order nature of \HO.

-The definition of $\D{P}$ is interesting on its own, as it draws inspiration from a known result by Parrow~\cite{DBLP:conf/birthday/Parrow00}, who showed that any \emph{untyped} $\pi$-calculus process can be decomposed as a collection of \emph{trio processes}, i.e., processes with at most three nested prefixes~\cite{DBLP:conf/birthday/Parrow00}.
+We establish two technical results for $\D{P}$: first, it is well-typed using minimal session types (\emph{static correctness}); second, it is behaviorally equivalent to $P$ (\emph{dynamic correctness}).
+These properties ensure that having sequencing in both types and processes is convenient, but that only sequencing at the level of processes is truly indispensable, as it can correctly codify sequencing in types.